cometbft/cometbft/docs/architecture/tendermint-core/adr-030-consensus-refactor.md

 ## Decision

 To remedy these issues we plan a gradual, non-invasive refactoring of the `consensus` package.
-Starting of by isolating the consensus alogrithm into a pure function and a finite state machine to address the most pressuring issue of lack of confidence.
-Doing so while leaving the rest of the package in tact and have follow-up optional changes to improve the sepration of concerns.
+Starting of by isolating the consensus algorithm into a pure function and a finite state machine to address the most pressuring issue of lack of confidence.
+Doing so while leaving the rest of the package in tact and have follow-up optional changes to improve the separation of concerns.

 ### Implementation changes